 Ajrakh-inspired silk jacquard dress

 We have preserved the rich blue and red palette traditionally associated with the technique, but reinterpreted the motifs to create a modern pattern with subtle Eastern overtones.
-The fitted silhouette has raglan sleeves and a cinched waist.
-The deep V neck and diamond shaped cutout back complete the spotlight-stealing look.
+The cool, sculptural silhouette has raglan sleeves and a cinched waist.
+The deep V neck and diamond shaped cut-out back will guarantee you make an entrance.

 Model is 5 feet 9 inches and wears UK size 6